PaulRusz/Group-Project1/README.md

 WHEN an exercise is added to the Workout Planner,
 THEN it contains an option for the user to input a quantity that relates to the exercise's designated amount of time or reps.
 THEN it contains a checkbox to indicate whether or not the exercise has been completed yet.
-WHEN the user hovers over an exercise name within the Workout Planner, THEN a popover appears that displays a picture of the exercise and information about the exercise.
+WHEN the user clicks "Begin Workout" at the bottom of the list of exercises in the Workout Tracker, THEN they page will display the Workout Planner, a timer, and their personalized exercise category message.
 WHEN the user clicks on the "Return Home" button,
 THEN the user will return to their Workout Tracker.
 ```

-# Workout Tracker

 ## Description
 The Workout Tracker is a web-based application designed to help users plan, track, and manage their workout routines effectively.
 Whether you're a fitness enthusiast or just starting on your fitness journey, this application provides a user-friendly interface to streamline your workout planning process.

 ## Features

-.
-User Authentication: Secure login system to ensure only authorized users can access their workout data.
+- User Authentication: Secure login system to ensure only authorized users can access their workout data.
-.
-Workout Selection: Choose from a variety of workout types, including arms, legs, upper body, back, shoulders, abs, cardio, and rest day.
+- Workout Selection: Choose from a variety of workout types, including arms, legs, upper body, back, shoulders, abs, cardio, and rest day.
-.
-Workout Planner: Dynamically generates personalized workout plans based on user preferences and fitness goals.
+- Workout Planner: Dynamically generates personalized workout plans based on user preferences and fitness goals-
-.
-Calendar Integration: Schedule workouts conveniently using the built-in calendar view and track progress over time.
+- Calendar Integration: Schedule workouts conveniently using the built-in calendar view and track progress over-time.
-.
-Responsive Design: Optimized for various devices, ensuring seamless user experience across desktop, tablet, and mobile platforms.
+- Responsive Design: Optimized for various devices, ensuring seamless user experience across desktop, tablet, a-d mobile platforms.
-.
-Timer Functionality: Track workout duration with an integrated timer to optimize training sessions.
+- Timer Functionality: Track workout duration with an integrated timer to optimize training sessions-
-.
-Customizable: Easily customize workout plans and exercises to fit individual needs and preferences.
+- Customizable: Easily customize workout plans and exercises to fit individual needs and preferences-

 ## Technologies Used
-.
-HTML, CSS: Frontend development for creating a visually appealing and responsive user interface.
+- HTML, CSS: Frontend development for creating a visually appealing and responsive user interface.
-.
-JavaScript (jQuery): Backend functionality and dynamic content generation.
+- JavaScript (jQuery): Backend functionality and dynamic content generation.
-.
-Bootstrap: Frontend framework for styling and layout components.
+- Bootstrap: Frontend framework for styling and layout components.
-.
-Day.js: Lightweight JavaScript date library for handling date and time calculations.
+- Day.js: Lightweight JavaScript date library for handling date and time calculations.
-.
-WGER API: Used for loading exercise list in Exercise Type Container
+- WGER API: Used for loading exercise list in Exercise Type Container
-.
-Quotable  API: Used for loading random quotes on webpage
+- Quotable  API: Used for loading random quotes on webpage

 ## Usage
 1. Type the name you wish to use into the 'First Name' box to access the workout tracker.